How to install a computer motherboard

 If not already installed, install the below necessary components into the computer.

-Once the motherboard has been successfully physically installed into the computer, the Fpanel (short for front panel connectors) must be connected.
+Once the motherboard is physically installed into the computer, the Fpanel (short for front panel connectors) must be connected.
 This panel controls such things as the power button, reset button, hard drive light, and power light.

 - This connector consists of a series of two pin connectors.